nainarazz/nainacodes.com-old/content/posts/understanding-how-reduce-works-in-javascript/understanding-how-reduce-works-in-javascript.md

 arr.reduce(callback, initialValue);
 ```

 The first argument of reduce is a callback function that is executed on each iteration of the elements in the array.
-In case you are not familiar with callbacks, here is a short introduction on callbacks.
+In case you are not familiar with callbacks, here is an [article](https://www.javascripttutorial.net/javascript-callback/) about callbacks.

 On each iteration, the callback returns a value, and that value is going to be used in the next iteration.
 This value is stored in what we call `accumulator`, and after iterating through all the values in the array, the final value of the accumulator is returned.